jrandleman/EScheme/doc/objects.md

 ## Object System Overview

+EScheme has a totally optional object system, including support for:

 - Single inheritance for classes, multiple inheritance for interfaces
 - Static support:
   - `:static` fields & methods for class/interface-local properties